ktricky9/CRED-HLD-PROJECT/README.md

 - Proper partition handling for timestamps in Hudi
 - Configurable Kafka topic and bootstrap servers
 - Multiple listener configuration for both container and host access
-- Interactive demo script for showcasing pipeline components
+- Modular and sequential demo scripts for pipeline components
 - CDC event simulation with configurable event count
+- Spark UI accessible for real-time job monitoring and debugging
+- JSON field flattening transformations with schema preservation
+- Schema evolution with new field support

 ## How to Run